-As documented in numerous Co-Neutral Commentaries and DHS Semi-Annual reports, the department has worked to establish itself as a continuously self-evaluating, self-learning and self-correcting child welfare system.
-Because reunification is the primary form of permanency within a child's first 12 months in care, DHS has continued to track, analyze and share data on children who are within their first twelve months in care with a goal of reunification.
+As documented in numerous Co-Neutral Commentaries and DHS Semi-Annual reports, the department has worked to establish itself as a continuously self-evaluating, self-learning, and self-correcting child welfare system.
+Because reunification is the primary form of permanency within a child's first 12 months in care, DHS has continued to track, analyze, and share data on children who are within their first 12 months in care with a goal of reunification.
 Based on previous case reviews of children who successfully reunified with their families within 12 months between January 2020 and September 2020, DHS concluded that "Parent engagement is paramount; it is what drives a case to a successful outcome.
 One single aspect of parent engagement that was learned from the case reviews is that early parent engagement is critical.
-It starts from day one and must continue for the duration of the case."39
+It starts from day one and must continue for the duration of the case."42

-One case in point: While DHS found that cases involving substance abuse had a lower probability of returning children home super timely - around the seven-month mark - DHS also found that when strong parent engagement was initiated and encouraged early in the case by the permanency worker, DHS can more effectively identify parents who are eager to accept the department's help to remove the safety threats presented by their substance abuse and subsequently reunify families within 12 months.
+One case in point: While DHS found that cases involving substance abuse had a lower probability of returning children home super timely - around the seven-month mark.
+DHS also found that when the permanency worker initiated strong parent engagement early in the case, DHS can more effectively identify parents who are willing and able to accept the department's help to remove the safety threats presented by their substance abuse and subsequently reunify families within 12 months.
+Such case practice and timely action to engage and support parents is crucial as substance use is common among the safety threats that cause children to enter care.
+As noted in Table 10 above, 44 (61 percent) out of the 72 cases selected for the current CIP project involve parents with substance use concerns.
+Also, 71 percent (64 out of 90) of the cases the Co-Neutrals reviewed for timely permanency within 12 months involved parents who presented with substance abuse challenges.
+In fact, substance use represented the most frequently noted safety threat concern among the 90 child cases reviewed.
+See below for more information about this case review.